dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsby.markdown

 - javascript
 - react
 - auth0
+- webtask
 - graphql
+- es6
 related:
 - 2017-10-26-whats-new-in-react16
 - 2017-12-14-elixir-and-phoenix-tutorial-build-an-authenticated-app
 - 2017-12-28-symfony-tutorial-building-a-blog-part-1
 ---

-**TL;DR:** [Gatsby](https://www.gatsbyjs.org/) is a modern static content generator for [React](https://reactjs.org/) and it boasts an [impressive list](https://www.gatsbyjs.org/features/#legend) of out-the-box features.
-In this article, we're going to be building a simple demo blog, and adding some features like user authentication with [Auth0.js](https://auth0.com/docs/libraries/auth0js).
+**TL;DR:** [Gatsby](https://www.gatsbyjs.org/) is a modern [React](https://reactjs.org/) based static content generator, and it boasts an [impressive list](https://www.gatsbyjs.org/features/#legend) of out-the-box features.
+In this article, we're going to be building a blog, and adding extra features like pagination, user authentication with [Auth0.js](https://auth0.com/docs/libraries/auth0js), and newsletter subscription using an API endpoint built on [Webtask.io](https://webtask.io).

 **The final code can be found at the [auth0-gatsby-blog GitHub repo](https://github.com/auth0-blog/auth0-gatsby-blog).**